Khalistan Tiger Force

-The Khalistan Tiger Force (KTF) is a pro-Khalistan militant organisation.
+The Khalistan Tiger Force (KTF) is a pro-Khalistan militant organization.
 In February 2023, it was designated as a terrorist organization by the Government of India.

 In May 2023, India's National Investigation Agency (NIA) arrested two wanted persons at Delhi’s Indira Gandhi International Airport, who allegedly were close aides of KTF's Arshdeep Singh, an "individual designated terrorist" based in Canada.
 In June 2023, NIA arrested Gagandeep Singh who allegedly is a close-aide of KTF operatives.
 Gagandeep Singh was also arrested previously in July 2021.

 The Indian government alleged that Hardeep Singh Nijjar was the leader of the outfit.

 Origin and leaders

-Khalistan Tiger Force was formed by Jagtar Singh Tara, a former Babbar Khalsa International, another military organisation.
-KTF is allegedly backed by Pakistan’s Inter-Services Intelligence.
+Khalistan Tiger Force was formed by Jagtar Singh Tara, a former Babbar Khalsa International, another military organization.
+The KTF has been alleged to be backed by Pakistan’s Inter-Services Intelligence by The Indian Express.
 Tara is currently serving a life sentence in India for his involvement in the assassination of former Punjab Chief Minister Beant Singh in 1995.
 Tara had escaped from jail in 2004, but was rearrested in Thailand in 2015 and brought to India.